 Chronic inflammatory response syndrome (CIRS) is a serious, multi-symptom illness that negatively impacts more than one system in the body.
-Most often is it caused by exposure to harmful biotoxins or neurotoxins in our environment.
-These toxins may be caused by:
+Most often is it caused by exposure to harmful mycotoxins or neurotoxins in our environment.
+These toxins may be a result of:

 The effects of this inflammatory syndrome vary depending on the person and their experience.
-However, the respiratory, neurological, psychological, and gastrointestinal symptoms can be life-changing, no matter the source, which is why it is essential to know the signs and see your doctor if you think you have it.
-Remember, mold allergies are not the same as mold illness, so it is critical to determine the reason for your symptoms.
-If you recently had flooding in your home or the interior of your household has been humid, you will also want to determine if your symptoms of CIRS are being caused by exposure to mold in your home.
+However, the respiratory, neurological, psychological, and gastrointestinal symptoms can be life-changing, no matter the source, which is why it is essential to know the signs and see your doctor if you think you have this syndrome.
+An important fact to remember is that mold allergies are not the same as mold illness, so it is critical to determine the cause of your symptoms.
+If you recently experienced any flooding or water-loss situation in your home, or if the interior of your home has been affected by higher than normal humidity levels, you will also want to determine if your symptoms of CIRS are being caused by an extended exposure to some type of mold issue in your home.

 Since this syndrome can develop in our bodies from multiple biological sources, different acute indicators may arise in different people.
-Whether it results from eating contaminated food, breathing in mold or something else, there are a few general and more common symptoms to watch out for.
+Whether the syndrome is the result from eating contaminated food, breathing in mold, or some other factor, these are a few of the general and more common symptoms to be aware of.

 The general symptoms of CIRS may include:

-It is important to know that the effects of chronic inflammatory response syndrome from mold exposure will present itself differently than if it was caused by something else, such as a spider bite, a burn or lyme disease.
-In fact, when a person develops this syndrome due to mold exposure specifically, they will usually experience some of these symptoms, in addition to those mentioned above:
+It is important to understand that the effects of Chronic Inflammatory Response Syndrome from mold exposure will present itself differently than if the symptoms were caused by something else, such as a spider bite, a burn, or Lyme disease.
+In fact, when a person develops this syndrome due to mold exposure, specifically, they will usually experience some of these symptoms, in addition to those mentioned above:

-These symptoms are also typical signs of illnesses like influenza, indoor and outdoor allergies, and the common cold, so it is important to see your physician if you have them.
+These symptoms are also typical signs of illnesses like influenza, indoor and outdoor allergies, and the common cold, so it is important to see your physician if you experience any of them.